borkh/mcbm-ring-reco/README.md

   ``` [23, 42, 4, 4, 0] ```
 * `hyperparameters.yml`: Contains the hyperparameters used for training the
   model.
+* `data/display_parameters.yml`: Contains the parameters for how the toymodel
+  data is created.
 * `train.py`: This script trains and evaluates a model using the data created by
   `data/create_data.py`.
 The script defines how the data is loaded with the
   `EventDataset` and `EventDataModule` classes.
 The model and the